jtgasper3/docker-shibboleth-idp/README.md

 ```

-Next, assuming the Dockerfile is similar to this example:
+Next, assuming you create a Dockerfile similar to this example:

 ```
 FROM jtgasper3/shibboleth-idp

 ADD conf/ /opt/shibboleth-idp/conf/
 ADD credentials/ /opt/shibboleth-idp/credentials/
-ADD metadata/ /opt/shibboleth/metadata/
+ADD metadata/ /opt/shibboleth-idp/metadata/
 ADD webapp/ /opt/shibboleth-idp/webapp/

 ADD keystore $JETTY_BASE/etc/keystore
 ```

->This will take the base image that is available in the Docker repository and download it.
+> This will take the base image that is available in the Docker repository and download it.
 Next, it overrides all of the base files with your local configuration.

 The dependant image can be built by running: